 What Movements Does It Control?

 - Raises the arm out to the side of the body

 Looking for detailed muscle anatomy?
 The Supraspinatus Muscle Anatomy page has origin, insertion, innervation, and blood supply information.
 It also lists agonists and antagonists for each muscle action.

 Supraspinatus Muscle Trigger Points Symptoms:

 Trigger points near the connections of supraspinatus to the shoulder blade (scapula) and the upper arm bone (humerus) cause the muscle to shorten and become tight.
 This contributes to the deep aching pain felt on the outside of the shoulder and the clicking and popping of the shoulder joint.

 The pain going down the arm is referred pain, which will stop once the TrPs are deactivated.
 Less commonly associated with this muscle is pain referring to the back of the neck.

-- Deep ache over the shoulder area which continues during rest
+- Deep ache over the outside of the shoulder area which continues during rest

-- Pain down the outside of the arm, occasionally extending down into the wrist
+- Pain down the outside of the arm, occasionally extending down to the wrist

 - Concentrated pain toward the outside of the elbow